Germany warns Turkey against 'provocation' in Mediterranean over gas exploration | DW | 13.10.2020

-Ahead of his visit to Cyprus and Greece, Heiko Maas appealed to Turkey to end exploration of gas reserves in contested regions off Greek islands.
+German Foreign Minister Heiko Maas has called on Turkey to end its exploration of gas reserves in contested regions off Greek islands.
 Maas said Germany stood in solidarity with Cyprus and Greece as partners.

 German Foreign Minister Heiko Maas on Tuesday warned Turkey that it should refrain from provocation in a gas exploration dispute in controversial sea areas in the eastern Mediterranean.